 - Title loan companies — lending against a car’s value at triple-digit interest rates, repossessing the vehicle upon default

-- Subprime auto lenders — charging 18% where a prime borrower pays 5%
+- Subprime auto lenders — charging 18% where a prime borrower (someone with good credit) pays 5%

 These businesses exist because their customers do not know enough about money to see what is being done to them.
-Every one of these businesses would collapse overnight if its customer base understood compound interest, amortization, and the true cost of credit.
+Every one of these businesses would collapse overnight if its customer base understood compound interest, amortization (how loan payments are split between principal and interest), and the true cost of credit.

 The Counterargument